msubhan9803/slasher-frontend/README.md

 --androidreleasetype=AAB
 ```

-The output apk or aab file will path will be -

 ## App Structure

 Below is a general overview of our app structure, with some example subdirectories that show naming conventions.